Zwift Racing League Week 2 Guide: Everything Bagel (C/D Points Race)

 The descent immediately following is steep and long enough that gaps can open up, especially if riders are supertucking, using anvil powerups (see below), or both!
 Watch out, especially if you are a lighter rider.

-NY Sprint @13.2km (150 meters, -4.3%) (FAL + FTS): the first points segment of the race is this technical sprint.
-It begins with a kicker before the start line, then the actual sprint is downhill and fast.
+NY Sprint @13.2km (150 meters, -4.3%) (FAL + FTS): the first sprint segment of the race is a technical one.
+It begins with a kicker before the start line (be ready to work!), then the actual sprint is downhill and fast.
 Mind your pack position and timing.

 Powerup at the Sprint arch